matteosacchetto/node-zip-cli/README.md

 └── three
 ```

+> [!NOTE]
-> **NOTE**: Up to the current version (0.4.1) the list of paths to ignore which are specified with this options are applied after default ignore paths (like `.git`) BUT before any .gitignore or .zipignore file.
+> Up to the current version (0.4.1) the list of paths to ignore which are specified with this options are applied after default ignore paths (like `.git`) BUT before any .gitignore or .zipignore file.
 This means that paths you specify here could be overridden by the aforementioned files.

 ###### `--allow-git`